- 1 We help you find the right agent

 |Aerage sold price/sqft (old stock)||£1,800|

-In Blantyre, what is the asking price in general for a house for sale?
+On average, what is the figure for the asking price of a house for sale in Blantyre?

-Average asking prices for houses for sale in Blantyre
+The average asking price for the houses for sale in the city of Blantyre

 |Average asking price (1 bed)||no relevant data for this city|